 Key Market Stats:

-- Rents in Springfield increased by 9.4% over the past year, according to Rent Jungle.
+- Rents in Springfield have increased by 11% year-over-year.

 Historic Price Changes & Housing Affordability